jackiegriffin/RNA-seq_metastatic_breast/README.md

-# RNA-seq data from patient-derived, matched primary (ER+ breast) and metastatic solid tumors.
+## RNA-seq data from matched primary (ER+ breast) and metastatic patient-derived, solid tumors.
-### Objective: Using edgeR, perform differential expression analysis and identify transcripts uniquely upregulated in bone, brain, and adrenal metastases.
+#### Objective: Using edgeR, perform differential expression analysis and identify transcripts uniquely upregulated in bone, brain, and adrenal metastases.

 #